Nilu1002/Machine-Learning/README.md

 # Machine-Learning
-This repo is regarding how i have learnt Machine Learning.
-It includes my day by day preparation.
+This repo is about how I learned Machine Learning, detailing my day-by-day preparation.